Omega-Org/omega-doc/README.md

 ## Vision and goals
 - Build a react native app
-- Build Android ad hoc network capabilities
+- Build Android mesh network capabilities
 - Build a simple messaging system
 - Create easy-to-use development documentation to allow for easy collaboration
 - Get community support to build in new modules and features